 Most people know that Colorado is famous for hiking, camping, climbing, and skiing.
 There is another favorite outdoor activity in Colorado that not everyone hears much about: fishing!
 Estes Park sits next to the Big Thompson River, a popular spot for fly fishing.
 Schedule a guided fly fishing tour with Doc at Fly Fishing in the Rocky Mountains or visit Kirks Flyshop to rent gear and pick up a fishing license.

 There are more casual options in Estes Park too.
 The Trout Haven Fishing Pond at Trout Haven Resorts is a great, inexpensive option for the kids.

 You Might Also Like: Colorful Colorado: 9 Things to Do in Cañon City

 15. Experience the Life of a Pioneer

 Beyond The Stanley Hotel, nestled in the mountains, is the well-preserved, historic MacGregor Ranch.
-Explore the grounds on a guided tour and spend some time at the museum to learn all about the life of a pioneer family.
-The ranch is nearly 150 years old and is a unique look into Colorado history.
-Not only is the ranch a slice of history, but grass-fed beef is still produced on the historic homestead.
+Explore the grounds on a guided tour and visit the museum to learn about the life of a pioneer family.
+The ranch is nearly 150 years old and unique to Colorado history.
+Not only is the ranch a slice of history, but the historic homestead still produces grass-fed beef today.

 Estes Park Winter Activities